ReefLakin/CellularAutomataCatan/README.md

 :pray:
 ## Special Thanks

 The hexagon layout was stolen from the legend that is MattH22: https://codepen.io/MattH22/pen/pqFLJ.
-Thanks, man, this saved me a lot of effort.
+Thanks you!

+Betheny Waygood is the gal behind the site's logo.
+Check her out on Instagram: https://www.instagram.com/bwaygood_art/.